-A lighter and healthier version of lasagna with all of the traditional flavours you love, this easy slow cooker lasagna soup comes together in minutes.
+Lasagna Soup has all of the traditional flavours you love, and comes together in minutes!

 No layering or waiting around your oven!
-Simply throw all of your ingredients into your slow-cooker or crockpot and you have Easy Slow Cooker Lasagna Soup ready to be served whenever you are!
+Simply throw all of your ingredients into your slow-cooker or crockpot and you have easy Lasagna Soup ready to be served whenever you are!
 If you feel like comfort food in a bowl, then this is DEFINITELY the perfect recipe for you!

 There are two heat settings to choose from when making this soup in your slow-cooker or crockpot: